jgnunes/platinum_genomes/README.md

 # platinum_genomes
-Notes on bioinfo tools for building high-quality, Platinum genomes
+Testing bioinfo tools traditionally used in pipelines for building high-quality, Platinum genomes